 Beginning in 2003, the State Water Board acknowledged the need to revise the SIP to address inconsistencies in the application of effluent limitations for toxicity.
 In Order WQO 2003-0012, the State Water Board determined that (1) the propriety of including numeric effluent limitations for chronic toxicity in NPDES permits for publicly-owned treatment works (POTWs) should be considered in a regulatory setting, to allow for full public discussion and deliberation; and (2) the SIP be modified to specifically address the issue.

-State Water Board Resolution 2003-0070 authorized State Water Board staff to make language corrections to the SIP and Resolution 2005-0019 directed State Water Board staff to introduce an amendment to the SIP to address narrative toxicity control provisions.
+State Water Board Resolution No. 2003-0070 authorized State Water Board staff to make language corrections to the SIP and Resolution No. 2005-0019 directed State Water Board staff to introduce an amendment to the SIP to address narrative toxicity control provisions.
 Under State Water Board direction, the project was later changed from developing a policy as an amendment to the SIP, to developing a water quality control plan.
 In addition, the Provisions will provide consistent protection of aquatic life through the establishment of numeric water quality objectives for aquatic toxicity and a program of implementation.

 Geographic Scope